Doublet (horse): Activity

 On 27 March 1971, the gelding threw Princess Anne.

 He won gold at the European three-day eventing championships, in Burghley with Princess Anne on 4 September 1971, and finished fifth at the Badminton Horse Trials in the same year.

-Was in Kiev in 1973, later suffering ailments.
+In 1973, Princess Anne used another horse, Goodwill, at the European Equestrian Championships in Kiev after Doublet struggled at the Osberton Trials earlier that year.

 Death

-On 13 May 1974, while training on the grounds of Windsor Castle, Doublet suffered a broken leg.
-His life was humanely ended.
+On 13 May 1974, while training on the grounds of Windsor Castle, Doublet suffered a broken leg and was euthanized.